abhishekbedi1432/TechCrunchNews/README.md

     The code is neatly organized in folders/groups depicting different modules

 ## Testability

-    As per the requirement, the ViewModels/Models are unit tested The networking module is also unit tested
+    The ViewModels/Models & Networking modules are unit tested

-## Performance

-    On both the screens, ``` deinit``` is being called making the app performance

 ## 3rd Party Libraries